yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 # Security Considerations

-All security considerations as discussed in {{!RFC4180}} still apply.
+All security considerations discussed in {{registration}} still apply.

 # Acknowledgments

 In addition to everyone thanked previously in {{!RFC4180}}, the author would like to thank acknowledge the contributions of the following people to this document:
-Alperen Belgic, Abed BenBrahim, Benjamin Kaduk, Damon Koach, Barry Leiba, Oliver Siegmar, Marco Diniz Sousa and Greg Skinner.
+Alperen Belgic, Abed BenBrahim, Damon Koach, Barry Leiba, Oliver Siegmar, Marco Diniz Sousa and Greg Skinner.

 A special thank you to L.T.S.